PH-KDX/pet-pics/README.md

 # pet-pics
-A JS Discord bot, designed for the Unami server
+A JS Discord bot, designed to display cute pet pictures in the Unami server.